testpatchesorg/qubership-workflow-hub/README.md

 There are several reusable workflows which should be added into every Netcracker repository, see the description below.

+**Important Consideration for Fork and Sync**
+**If this repository is forked and synced via pull requests, some workflows (such as the auto-labeler) will not function properly due to missing token in fork repository.**
+**Consider submitting pull requests to the target branch. [details here](./docs/fork-sequence.md)**

 ### CLA

 The action for [CLA](./CLA/cla.md) "signing" for contributors.

-> More info about underlying GitHub action can be found here [contributor-assistant](https://github.com/contributor-assistant/github-action)
+> More info about underlying GitHub Action can be found here [contributor-assistant](https://github.com/contributor-assistant/github-action)

 To add the CLA signing into your repository just copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/cla.yaml) into `.github/workflows` directory of your repository.

 The `CLA_ACCESS_TOKEN` used in the workflow is defined on organization level then you can use it in any Netcracker/\* repository.

-### Lint code base (Super-linter)
+### Lint codebase (Super-linter)

-This workflow executes several linters on changed files based on languages used in your code base whenever you push a code or open a pull request.
+This workflow executes several linters on changed files based on languages used in your codebase whenever you push a code or open a pull request.
 You can adjust the behavior by adding/modifying configuration files for super-linter itself and for individual linters.

 For more information, see: